 - 12 Developer shall prepare Record Drawings in accordance with the ADOT Redline and As-Built - 13 Procedures and Guidelines.
 Record Drawings must show locations and number of potential - 14 Grand Canyon State Logo Signs.
 As a condition of Final Acceptance in accordance with Section - 15 6.6.4.2 of the Agreement, Developer shall submit Record Drawings as a composite set of plans - 16 for the Project and the As-Built Schedule as set forth in Section GP 110.06.2.12 of the TPs to - 17 ADOT for review and comment.
-The Design Manager or engineer of record must professionally - endorse (sign and seal) the Record Drawings.
-The Professional Services Quality Manager must - 19 certify the Record Drawings comply with the QMP.
+The Design Manager or engineer of record must professionally - 18 endorse (sign and seal) the Record Drawings.
+The Professional Services Quality Manager must - 10 endoise (sign and seal) the Record Drawings.
+The Professional Services Quality Manager Int - 19 certify the Record Drawings comply with the QMP.